 Ingredients

-- 2 tablespoon oil
+- 2 tablespoons oil

 - 6 cloves garlic minced

-- ¼ cup white onion julienne
+- ¼ cup white onion julienned

-- 200 grams spice vegetarian ground meat*
+- 200 grams spiced vegetarian ground meat

-- ⅛ teaspoon alura red or 1 tablespoon Annatto powder
+- ⅛ teaspoon alura red or 1 tablespoon annatto powder

 - ¼ teaspoon coriander powder